Do Go On - 206 - Dungeons and Dragons

 According to the game, yes.

-Could you be like an orc dwarf wizard or a...
+Could you be like an orc dwarf?

-Yeah, I probably could
+Yeah, I reckon you probably could.

-That's an expensive pack.
-You got a paper
+That's an expansion pack.

-My dad blew a whale
+My dad blew a whale.

 That was a John McAfee thing.